Dosage Form: injection

 Use of epinephrine with excessive doses of digitalis, mercurial diuretics, or other drugs that sensitize the heart to arrhythmias is not recommended.
 Anginal pain may be induced when coronary insufficiency is present.

-The effects of epinephrine may be potentiated by tricyclic antidepressants; certain antihistamines, e.g., diphenhydramine, tripelennamine, d-chlorpheniramine, and sodium l-thyroxine.
+The effects of epinephrine may be potentiated by tricyclic antidepressants; certain antihistamines, e.g., diphenhydramine, tripelennamine, d-chlorpheniramine; and sodium I-thyroxine.

-Pregnancy Category C. Epinephrine has been shown to be teratogenic in rats when given in doses about 25 times the human dose.
-There are no adequate and well-controlled studies in pregnant women.
+Teratogenic effects: Pregnancy Category C. Epinephrine has been shown to be teratogenic in rats when given in doses about 25 times the human dose.
+There are not adequate and well-controlled studies in pregnant women.
 Epinephrine should be used during pregnancy only if the potential benefit justifies the potential risk to the fetus.